vuminhtue/Clemson_Research_Computing_QA/_episodes/Install RAPIDS.md

 ---
-title: "How to install RAPIDS with GPU support"
+title: "Install RAPIDS with GPU support"
 teaching: 5 min
 exercises: 0
 questions: "How to install Rapids with GPU support to Palmetto"